Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 ## Annotation Window
 - **Zoom**: Use the mouse wheel to zoom in and out.
 - **Pan**: Hold Ctrl + Right-click the mouse button to pan the image.
-- **Add Annotation**: Click with the Left mouse button while using one of the annotation tools.
-- **Select Annotations**:
-  - Ctrl + Left-Click on multiple annotations while using the select tool.
-  - Ctrl + Left-Click and drag to select multiple annotations while using the select tool.
-  - Ctrl + Shift + < to select all annotations
-  - Ctrl + Shift + > to deselect all annotations
-    - **Move Annotation**: Drag a selected annotation.
-    - **Modify Annotation**: Hold Shift and drag the vertices of the selected annotation (Rectangle, Polygon).
-    - **Resize Annotation**: Hold Ctrl and Zoom in / out to increase / decrease a selected annotation's size.
-    - **Confirm Prediction**: Press Ctrl + Space bar to confirm selected annotations' machine learning prediction.
-    - **Delete Annotations**: Press Ctrl + Delete to delete the selected annotations.

 ## Label Window
 - **Move Label**: Right-click and drag to move labels.